noFrontendSolutions/laravel-auth-api/README.md

 ```bash
 php artisan migrate
 ```
-And now you should be good to go:
+And now you should be ready to start the server:
 ```bash
 php artisan serve
 ```